M-Ravenmoore/Notebook/Css-Cheetsheet.md

 -------------------|------------------
 `!important` | at the end of a css rule makes it override any other conflicting rules, **NOT COMMON USE ANYMORE!!!!**
 `font-size {}` | changes the size of the font with in associated element useing a variaty of measurments including pixels(px) or point(pt)
-`color: ` | changes the color of the main object in an element
+`color: color` | changes the color of the main object in an element `background-color: color` | changes the background color of an element `float: left` | removes the object from normal flow and assigns it a justification ie left in this case